fastforwardlabs/mdffreport12/src/03-technical.md

 ![The use of autoencoders for anomaly detection.](figures/ill-2.png)

-This process is illustrated in the following figure.
+This process is illustrated in the figure above.
 As the autoencoder attempts to reconstruct abnormal data, it does so in a manner that is weighted toward normal samples (square shapes).
 The difference between what it reconstructs and the input is the reconstruction error.
-We can specify a threshold and flag anomalies as samples with a reconstruction error above the given threshold.
+We can specify a threshold and flag anomalies as samples with a reconstruction error above a given threshold.

 ### Variational Autoencoders